SkyCountryGame/skycountry-godot/README.md

-﻿this is the sky country unity game converted to a godot game.
+this is the sky country unity game converted to a godot game.

 * development plan:
 here are some notes to organize my thoughts on the current architecture, how to approach development, and the current steps.